 SOLUTION: Heurist resolves the problem that eResearchers have typically faced in managing their complex research data coming from different sources and in different forms (e.g. bibliographies, research notes, images, map data etc.).

-As an alternative to either building a dedicated database (time-consuming and expensive) or knocking together an ad-hoc solution using whatever tools are to hand (creating a ‘silo’ environment), Heurist offers researchers an integrated, free and Open Source single web-based tool to handle all of your data, allowing you to build your own, complex databases without investing in technical expertise.
+As an alternative to either building a dedicated database (time-consuming and expensive) or knocking together an ad-hoc solution using whatever tools are to hand (creating a ‘silo’ environment), Heurist offers researchers an integrated, free and Open Source single web-based tool to handle all their data, allowing them to build their own, complex databases without investing in technical expertise.

-Any researcher can now rapidly create a simple database in minutes and a complex one in hours; a database with a host of advanced features that would not have been available without special programming, such as the ability to: reuse data models created by other users; publish information to the web; access information from anywhere; share data (selectively) with colleagues; and visualise data through maps, timelines and network charts.
+Any researcher can now rapidly create a simple database in minutes and a complex one in hours; a database with a host of advanced features not normally available without special programming, such as the ability to: reuse data models created by other users; publish information to the web; access information from anywhere; share data (selectively) with colleagues; or visualise data through maps, timelines and network charts.

 Simple forms provide helpful tips that allow for the easy creation of new entity types and relationships, addition and modification of fields, addition of new terms, data verification, bulk edits, data import and data export.

 And Heurist incorporates features such as repeatable fields, simple creation and use of relationships (record linking), automatic mapping and timelines, on-the-fly record structure change, and sharing of pre-configured database schemas through a central clearing-house.

 To get started, you can use the free service hosted at the University of Sydney Data Centre (heurist.sydney.edu.au) or one of the other listed services, or set up Heurist on your own server or cloud service in a couple of hours.
 Databases are easily migrated between servers.